 A trip to New Orleans is not complete without stopping by Louis Armstrong Park, also located in the Tremé neighborhood.
 Just look for the iconic, arched entrance.
 If you’re lucky, you may be able to catch a show at the Mahalia Jackson Theater.
 Make sure you check out Congo Square, the historic meeting space where slaves and free blacks gathered throughout the 19th century for meetings, open markets, and the African dance and drumming celebrations.

 After your museum and park visit, head to Studio Be in the Faubourg Marigny/Bywater area and check out some awesome artwork from activist/artist Brandan “BMike” Odums.
 There, you’ll be able to find original works of all kinds, including murals, graffiti art, and souvenirs featuring African American leaders.

 Cap your night off by heading over to Cuban Crafters Cigar Bar, the French Quarter’s only smoking bar.
 They have a huge selection of cigars to choose from, as well as international and locally crafted drinks.
 Whiskey & Sticks is another great cigar bar you should try.
 Take in the scenery in their courtyard while enjoying drinks, small bites, and of course, a great cigar.

 For dinner, head to Neyow’s Creole Café.
 People come from far and wide to dine at Neyow’s.
 Their menu is complete with generations worth of original family recipes.

-You will need much more than three days to fully absorb everything New Orleans has to offer, but if you’re only in town for a weekend, there’s still so much to do.
+You will need much more than three days to fully absorb everything that Black-owned New Orleans has to offer, but if you’re only in town for a weekend, there’s still so much to do.
 Whether you spend three days in NOLA or seven, you’ll leave with a renewed love of African American culture, art, and music.